project-pode/Pode/README.md

 Run ```npm install```\
 Run ```npm run demo```

 This app will use the data in the demoData.json-file.
-You are not able to login with any other accounts than the test account and you can not create new accounts.
+You are automatically logged in with the testuser and are not able to login with any other accounts than the test account and you cannot create new accounts.

 ### Note!
 Before switching back to developer frontend, be sure to logout.
 The async-storage will keep the user in the local storage and this user is not compatible with the dev-version.